 The Self-assessment of performance and progress against the Corporate Plan is based upon the End of Year (31st March 2023) position reported through the 11 service area plans.
-The Council's 11 service areas assessed its progress against their objectives, projects, actions and performance measures, which are contributing towards the delivery of the Corporate Plan.
+The Council's 11 service areas assessed its progress against their objectives, projects and actions which are contributing towards the delivery of the Corporate Plan.
 The Council will be assessing its progress based upon a Red / Amber / Green assessment.